Skip to main content

 GitHub

-This integration supports GitHub Enterprise Server and allows you to visualize GitHub users, teams, repositories, pull requests, issues, and more.
+Visualize GitHub users, teams, repositories, pull requests, issues, code scanning alerts and more.
 Map GitHub users to employees and training, and monitor software development activities, installations of GitHub apps, and outside collaborators.

 Installation

-GitHub Enterprise Server Versions 3.3.3 and above have been verified as compatible with this integration.
-Other versions may work but are not fully supported.
+GitHub Cloud & GitHub Enterprise Server Versions 3.3.3 and above have been verified as compatible with this integration.
+Other versions of GitHub Enterprise may work, but are not fully supported.

 To install the GitHub integration in JupiterOne, navigate to the Integrations tab in JupiterOne and select GitHub.
 Click New Instance to begin configuring the integration.